 That format is only compatible with the stereo minijack PFA phantom power adaptor.
-The PFA will have two XLR outputs; the XLR connected to the 3.5mm minijack ring will be identified with a red ring on the XLR boot.
+A PFA configured with stereo PIP format will have two XLR outputs; the XLR connected to the 3.5mm minijack ring terminal will be identified with a red ring on the XLR boot.

 The voltage and resistance on the PFA’s microphone power supply can be customized as required.

 The PFA can support high-impedance instrument “DI” input using a special high-impedance amplifier, with either a ¼” TS (unbalanced) or TRS (balanced) phone plug input connector.
 The DI input version does not pass phantom power to connected instruments.

 The PFA can support a range of “active” remote capsule, externally polarized condenser microphones that require a high polarization voltage.
 The standard barrel PFA can provide a +40V rail for the polarization supply when used with a standard +48V phantom power supply.
 The polarization voltage will be correspondingly lower with low-voltage (P12, P24, or any nonstandard voltage) phantom power.